 Our mission of championing the role of Irish charities and community organisations in building a flourishing society has never been more important.
 I've been very proud of the impact we've had in 2024 in supporting the work of our members.
 The Wheel will continue to keep focused on the needs of the sector and how best our members' voice and the voice of the sector can be amplified to continue to make improvements that well support and enhance the sector.
-To that end we are very pleased with the increase in the national training funding from the Department of Higher education and will continue to advocate for the sector to have its fair share from that fund.
+To that end we are very pleased with the increase in the national training funding from the Department of Further and Higher Education, Research, Innovation and Science and will continue to advocate for the sector to have its fair share from that fund.